CamilaJaviera91/dag-first-approach/README.md

 pip install -r requirements.txt
 ```

-4. Environment Variables:
+4. Configure Environment Variables:

-Create a `.env` file with the following:
+Create a ```.env``` file in the root directory and add the following:

 ```
 DB_HOST=your_database_host